EducloudHQ/learning_terraform/content/project2/deploy_infrastructure.md

 ## Deploying The Infrastructure

-First we need to initialize our infrastructure so that terraform can download the necessary provider and module.
+First, we need to initialize our infrastructure so that terraform can download the necessary provider and module.

 ```
 $ terraform init